Almakhlafi/Almakhlafi/README.md

 - 👋 Hi, I’m @Almakhlafi
-- 👀 I’m interested in cloud computing and data science
+- 👀 I’m interested in AI, cloud computing and data science
-- 🌱 I’m currently learning Python programming
+- 🌱 I’m currently having differnt projects that utilize AI in different applications
-- 💞️ I’m looking to collaborate on an academic project that requires a Machine Learning knowledge
+- 💞️ I’m looking to collaborate on an academic project that requires a Machine Learning knowledge in the asset Management applications
 - 📫 You can reach me on my email wyaak@yahoo.com

 <!---